guoyanghg/capstone/serverend/README.md

 conda create --name tf_gpu tensorflow-gpu==1.15.0
 ```

-To avoid the version comflict, we install Pytorch 1.5 using pip instead of conda:
+To avoid the version conflict, we install Pytorch 1.5 using pip instead of conda:

 ```
 # CUDA 10.2